 A poignant ode to love and the memories that make a well-lived life, from the author of THE SINGLE LADIES OF JACARANDA RETIREMENT VILLAGE

-As the wife of retired ship's doctor Dr Henry Parker, Evelyn is living out her twilight years aboard the Golden Sunset.
-Every night she dresses for dinner - gown, tiara, runners - and regales her fellow passengers with stories of a glamorous life travelling the world in luxury, as well as showing off her superior knowledge of everything from ships' customs to biographical details of her heroine, Florence Nightingale.
+As the wife of retired ship’s doctor Dr Henry Parker, Evelyn is living out her twilight years aboard the Golden Sunset.
+Every night she dresses for dinner – gown, tiara, runners – and regales her fellow passengers with stories of a glamorous life travelling the world in luxury.
 The crew treat her with deference.
 And forbearance.

-Misadventures are had, new friends are made, scandalous behaviour noted - all news to Evelyn.
-If only she could remember the events of the night before as clearly as she can recall the first time she met Henry on a passage from England to Australia in 1953 and fell in love, abandoning her dreams to become a midwife to be a wife instead - and the long-ago painful events that left Evelyn all at sea.
+The misadventures, scandalous behavior and new friends that make up her search are all news to Evelyn, though.
+If only she could remember recent events as clearly as she can recall the first time she met Henry on a passage from England to Australia in 1953 and fell in love . . .

 Why is it so hard to forget some things and so hard to remember others?
 And where is Henry?
 Praise for The Single Ladies of Jacaranda Retirement Village

 ‘A gentle, warm-hearted book that had me rooting for all the characters and laughing out loud’ – Libby Page, author of The Lido

 ‘Funny, insightful and deliciously refreshing . . . the most heartwarming book we’ve read in a long time’ – Woman’s Weekly

 ‘The perfect blend of funny and moving’ – Natasha Lester, author of The Paris Seamstress